Jacksn2014/ksql/docs/syntax-reference.md

 **Description**

 Terminate a persistent query.
 Persistent queries run continuously until they are explicitly terminated.

-Notably, exiting the KSQL CLI *will not* terminate persistent queries!
+* In standalone mode, exiting the CLI will stop (think: "pause") any persistent queries because exiting the CLI will also stop the KSQL engine.
+When the CLI is restarted, the engine will be restarted, too, and any previously defined persistent queries will resume processing.
+* In client-server mode, exiting the CLI will not stop persistent queries because the KSQL engine(s) will continue to process the queries.

 (To terminate a non-persistent query use `Ctrl-C` in the CLI.)

 ## Scalar functions